build-your-own-internet/byoi/chapters/002-smol-internet/README.md

       - net.ipv4.ip_forward=0
 ```

-For the sake of ensuring the rest of this chapter works as expected, we will not disable ip forwarding on `boudi`.
-HOWEVER, we are going to disable ip forwarding for `pippin` and `tara`.
+For the sake of ensuring the rest of this chapter works as expected, we will not disable ip forwarding.
+HOWEVER, going forward, we are going to disable ip forwarding for any machine we do not explicitly want to be a router.

 ### What is happening with that `0 packets dropped by kernel` from `tcpdump` when packets were dropped?